bytedeck/bytedeck/CONTRIBUTING.md

 1. Fork the repo and create your own [feature branch](https://nvie.com/posts/a-successful-git-branching-model/) from `develop`.
 2. Provide full docstrings to any new modules, classes, and methods.
+2. Keep the multi-tenant architecture of the app in mind (see next section below)
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes: `python src/manage.py test src`